anthonyhtyao/varnaapi/docs/index.md

     - Default parameter values.

-#### Operations
+### Operations
-VARNA allows different operations on drawing, such as highlighting a region, adding auxiliary base pairs.
+In addition to changing drawing style, VARNA provides different operations on drawing, such as highlighting a region, adding auxiliary base pairs.
 This can be achieved by using the proper functions.
 We invite users to read API for more details.
 ```python
 v.add_highlight_region(1, 6, radius=20)
 v.add_aux_bp(1, 10, color='red')
 ```

+### Hack mode

+By default, VARNA api performs syntax check to verify the command line sent to VARNA is in the correct format.
+This might have conflict with non-standard VARNA versions, so that one might need to enable hack mode with `varnaapi.enable_hack`.
+See [here](gallery/Module-drawing-with-hacked-option/) for an example.

+## Questions and Bugs

+Feel free to raise a [github issue](https://github.com/anthonyhtyao/varnaapi/issues) if you have a question or find a bug.

 ## Credits
 Please kindly cite VARNA [supporting manuscript](https://doi.org/10.1093/bioinformatics/btp250) if you use VARNA API in your research.